Isle of Anglesey County Council: Leadership

-Party with majority control in bold.
+Composition

+Following the 2022 election and subsequent changes of allegiance up to August 2025, the composition of the council was:

+The Liberal Democrat and six of the independent councillors sit together as the "Anglesey Independents" group.
+Another four independent councillors form the "Independent Group", and the remaining independent does not form part of a group.
+The next election is due in 2027.

 Elections

 Since 2017, council elections have taken place every five years.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

 From 1889, meetings of the county council were initially held in the county courthouse on the west side of Glanhwfa Road in Llangefni.
 A new Shire Hall was built in 1899 directly opposite the courthouse, and served as the council's headquarters until the first county council was abolished in 1974.
 Shire Hall was renamed the "Borough Council Offices" in 1974 when it became the headquarters of Ynys Môn-Isle of Anglesey Borough Council.
 Following the local government reforms in 1996, new council offices were built at Mill Street (Lon-y-Felin) in Llangefni in the late 1990s for the new Isle of Anglesey County Council.

 Electoral divisions

 From the 1995 council elections until just prior to the elections in 2013, the county was divided into 40 electoral wards returning 40 councillors.
 There are also 40 communities (parishes) in the county, some of which have their own elected community council, but few communities were coterminous with the 40 council wards.
 The 40 wards were: